devitorone/devitorone/README.md

 ### Hi there 👋

 I'm Vitor, a student.
-To learn, is to live.
+To learn is to live.

 Also, I need a Job.
 Hire me, mf.
 I'll get it done.